 The Plan will cover the cost of reasonable and necessary travel costs when you get prior approval and need to travel more than 75 miles from your permanent home to reach the Facility where the Covered Transplant Procedure will be performed.
 Assistance with travel costs includes transportation to and from the Facility, and lodging for the patient and one companion.
+Travel costs for the donor are generally not covered, unless the Claims Administrator makes an exception and approve them in advance of the procedure.
 If the Member receiving care is a minor, then reasonable and necessary costs for transportation and lodging may be allowed for two companions.
 You must send itemized receipts for transportation and lodging costs in a form satisfactory to the Claims Administrator when claims are filed.
 Call the Claims Administrator for complete information.